nalimuradov/subreddit_recommender/README.md

 > If many users who like posts in /r/cars also like posts in /r/gaming, their recommendation scores will be higher.

-A *tf-idf* inspired statistic is used to drown out the extremely popular subreddits.
-Some subreddits such as **/r/AskReddit** are so popular that they often appear recommended, despite not having any significant correlation to the evaluated subreddit.
+A *tf-idf* inspired statistic is used to drown out the extremely popular subreddits (such as **/r/AskReddit**) which are often recommended despite not having any significant correlation to the evaluated subreddit.